grafana/writers-toolkit/docs/sources/structure/topic-types/landing-page/index.md

    {{< admonition type="note" >}}

-   If you are creating a landing page that appears in both Cloud and OSS, use a relative path (eg. ./set-up).
+   If you are creating a landing page that appears in both Cloud and OSS, use a relative path, for example, ./set-up.

    Icons are only required for products.
-If you don’t have an icon, delete `logo` from the front matter.
+If you do not have an icon, delete `logo` from the front matter.
    {{< /admonition >}}

 1. To display the banner at the top of the page, add {{</* docs/hero-simple key="hero" */>}} after the front matter.